-- 27(1) The member of the executive or mayoral committee, as the case may be, appointed by that committee or the executive mayor, as the case may be, or the councillor appointed by the council if the municipality has a plenary executive system, as chairperson of a section 79-committee (in this rule referred to as the "chairperson"), presides at meetings of such committee where he or she is present. - (2) Whenever the chairperson is absent from or unable to preside at or during any part of the committee meeting the member of that committee elected by the members of the committee that is present at that meeting presides at the meetings of the committee for the duration of the chairperson's absence or inability. - (3) The municipal manager presides over the election of a presiding officer in terms of sub-rule (2). - (4) The committee may not elect the speaker or the mayor or the executive mayor as chairperson in terms of sub-rule (2).
+27(1) The member of the executive or mayoral committee, as the case may be, appointed by that committee or the executive mayor, as the case may be, as chairperson of a section 79-committee (in this rule referred to as the "chairperson"), presides at meetings of such committee where he or she is present.

+(2) Whenever the chairperson is absent from or unable to preside at or during any part of the committee meeting the member of that committee elected by the members of the committee that is present at that meeting presides at the meetings of the committee for the duration of the chairperson's absence or inability.

+- (3) The municipal manager presides over the election of a presiding officer in terms of sub-rule (2). - (4) The committee may not elect the speaker or the executive mayor as chairperson in terms of sub-rule (2).